gmedeiros-dev/gmedeiros-dev/README.md

 - 🌱 I’m currently learning HTML, CSS and Javascript.

-- 🔭 I’m currently working on <a href="https://github.com/gmedeiros-dev/projeto-orlando-city-site/tree/main">this website project<a\>
+- 🔭 I’m currently working on <a href="https://github.com/gmedeiros-dev/projeto-orlando-city-site/tree/main">this website project

 - 👨‍💻 All of my projects are available at <a href="https://github.com/gmedeiros-dev?tab=repositories">my repository